Murphydbuffalo/ruby-data-structures-and-algorithms/README.markdown

 work necessary is to adjust the references to/from the adjacent nodes.

 ## Hash maps
+You can find the code for hash maps in `hash_map.rb` and the corresponding spec file.

 Hash maps (AKA hash tables or just "hashes" in Ruby) can read, write, and delete entries in O(1) (constant time) in the average case.
 However, in the worst case these operations occur in O(n) (linear time) because of the